-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

-If you find yourself cooking at home more than going out right now, groceries are probably a significant part of your monthly budget.
+If you find yourself cooking at home more even as the pandemic wanes, groceries are probably a significant part of your monthly budget.
 That means you’ll want to earn as much cash back or travel points on your supermarket purchases as you can.
-The good news is that not only are there a number of great credit cards for grocery shopping, some cards currently even feature limited-time bonuses on groceries.
+The good news is that not only are there a number of great credit cards for grocery shopping, some cards even feature limited-time bonuses on groceries.

 But which credit card is best for groceries right now?
 CNN Underscored has picked our current favorite credit cards to use at the supermarket.
 The right card truly depends on your needs and shopping habits, but rest assured — there’s a card for everyone.